 HOW IS IELTS SCORED?

 IELTS results are reported on a nine-band scale.
 There will be a band score from 1 to 9 for each of the skills and an overall band score from 1 to 9.
 The overall band score is the average of all the scores of four sections.
 For example, if you score 6 for listening, 6 for reading, 5 for writing and 7 for speaking then your overall band score will be (6+6+5+7)/4 = 6

 That’s all about IELTS in Nepal, now you know all the basic about this language testing system you can prepare yourself and score high.
-Good luck for your future.about Ielts + how ielts papers are checked in nepal?? + ielts marking scheme in nepal + ielts model question Nepal + information about ielts score + part 1 topic which is fit for nepali students in ielts speaking +
+Good luck for your future.about ielts in nepal + ielts marking scheme in nepal + ielts model question Nepal + speaking and writing idp or british in nepal +